-Gerrit from the Netherlands, who has corresponded before, on a recent trip to England was thrilled to pick up this 1903 Dursley-Pedersen at a cycling club rally near Chichester.
+Gerrit from the Netherlands, who has corresponded before, on a trip to England was thrilled to pick up this 1903 Dursley-Pedersen at a cycling club rally near Chichester.

 And Tam from Vietnam, who collects vintage cycles, introduced me to his Caminargent.
 Tam tells me Caminargent (based in Bordeaux and founded by Pierre Caminade) made about 3500 distinctive aluminium lightweight frames between 1936 and 1951.
 Caminade used octagonal tubes, connected by elaborate lugs and bolts.